LYFsmile Logo

 This judgment reinforces the idea that the right to life also includes the right to die with dignity.

-Following the court’s approval, the process of passive euthanasia was initiated under medical supervision.
+Following the Supreme Court’s approval, the process of passive euthanasia was carried out under strict medical supervision, ensuring that Harish Rana remained in comfort and dignity during his final moments.

 This case brings attention to a critical but often ignored issue—the mental health of caregivers.